dat-adi/novel-crawlers/README.md

 - [ ] Downloading the light novels in different formats.

 ## License
-This is a repo hosted under the MIT License.
-Feel free to utilise it.
+This repository is hosted under the MIT License, and is available for use.